-Algorithms are developed by humans, hence not flawless.
-They expect a certain (human) behaviour but they cannot anticipate the abundance of possibilities.
-Any missing information is a “rough little edge” that will grow exponentially when applied by machines on big data.
-Data collection will bring the developers insights to work with and adapt algorithms.
-One major issue in current search engines like Google is that they rely on “honest attribution”.
-That simply means, the ranking of a web document does not pay attention to the quality of information it returns.
-With search engines, the ranking of information becomes a popularity contest.
+Algorithms are developed by humans, hence they have a certain result in mind as an outcome.
+Since modern developments are driven by economic means, the economic aim for profit is one constant in algorithms.
+Data collection brings developers and machine-learning-algorithms insights to work with and adapt search algorithms.
+One major issue in current search engines like Google is that they rely on „honest attribution“ which means, the ranking of a web document does not pay attention to the quality of information it returns.

 Popularity generates popularity.
-With the help of the internet it happens explosion-like.
-There is not much time to overthink issues before they become seemingly clear as per popular agreement.
-More than half of Australian internet users say they can trust “most of the news that [they] use most of the time”.
+There is not much time to overthink and correct information before they become seemingly true as per popular agreement.
+More than half of Australian internet users say they can trust „most of the news that [they] use most of the time”.

 The Omiscience Bias

 The internet user’s contribution to the echo chamber of social popularity is not just clicking the links on the first search results page.
-Social media came to the rescue and gave people a digital voice.
+Social media has come to the rescue and is giving people a digital voice.
 We can share information easily.
 And we do.
-Nearly a million flicks of data are hitting facebook’s servers per minute and most are consumed by us.
-In 2015 facebook overtook Google as the main source for information.
-Only 10% of content gets shared but 80% of it gets liked, which can be seen by the network of friends a user has and therefore spreads.
+Nearly a million flicks of data are hitting facebook’s servers per minute and most are consumed by humans.
+In 2015 Facebook overtook Google as the main source for information.
+Only 10% of content gets shared but 80% of it gets liked, which can be consumed by the network of friends a user has, spreading exponentially.

 Internet users source and relay.
 On social media like Twitter people are able to tailor their information stream.
-On facebook users can determine their news stream.
-Ultimately we filter information by relaying it or not.
+On Facebook, users can determine their news stream.
+Ultimately the user filters information by relaying it or not.
 This affects the way people reflect on the world and ultimately it affects their actions.
 But in what way?

 There is an observable bias in people’s attitudes that developed with the use of the internet, called the „omniscience bias“.
 Google will give you insights on results page one, coming up with the British „New Statesman” magazine: „Omniscience bias: how the internet makes us think we already know everything”.
 Psychologists have replicated this effect in different ways and published the results in the “Journal of experimental psychology”: We tend to be over-confident that we have the right information we need to form opinions and make judgements.
 The modern internet feeds this tendency by persuading one into the belief that everything one needs to know is a click away or coming soon from a feed nearby.
 People flick through google-searches or social media timelines using external knowledge, becoming victim of the illusion that this knowledge is their own.
 We start to “mistake access to information for our own personal understanding of the information”.